Deep Variational Generative Models for Audio-visual Speech Separation: Experiments

 \textbf{Training protocol.} The proposed VAE architecture is trained with Adam optimizer \cite{KingmaB14} with a constant learning rate of $10^{-4}$ for over 45 epochs as determined by the separation performance in the validation set.
 The trade-off weight $\alpha$ in loss function (\ref{eq:loss_func}) is set to $0.9$.
 In the speaker-dependent scenario, the VAE is fine-tuned only for 1 epoch to avoid overfitting.
 The batch size is set to 256.

 \textbf{Results.} We evaluate the speech separation performance in terms of signal-to-distortion ratio (SDR) \cite{SDR_measurement}, the short-time objective intelligibility (STOI) \cite{STOI_measurement}, and the perceptual evaluation of speech quality (PESQ) \cite{PESQ_measurement} as standard metrics.
 We report all the measurements in terms of improvement compared with the obtained scores evaluated on the unprocessed mixture signal.
-We report our results in Figure~\ref{fig:all-results} as a function of the noise power and the noise type.
+We report our results as a function of the noise power and the noise type in Figure~\ref{fig:results-level} and in Figure~\ref{fig:results-type} respectively.
 In terms of SDR, our CVAE-based methods exhibit superior performance compared to the DNN-based counterparts and to the NMF.
 In terms of PESQ, the proposed unsupervised approach outperforms the DNN-based counterparts, but only the CVAE-based speaker-dependent outperforms the NMF, which is speaker-dependent too.
 A similar behavior is observed for STOI, with a small difference.
 In some cases, the speaker independent CVAE outperforms the speaker-dependent DNN, which is quite a remarkable achievement.
 Similar conclusions are obtained when the methods are compared in different gender configurations, see Table~\ref{tab:improvement_gender}.
 One clear phenomenon observed is that the two speakers of different gender are easily separated (by all methods) than two of the same gender.
-Some audio examples are available on \url{https://team.inria.fr/perception/research/avss/}.